Physics: Astrophysics, Physics: Cosmology, Physics: Optics and Laser

 Tours of research laboratories; outings to explore the Rochester area

 End of summer symposium at which participants present their research projects.

-Stipend is $5000; travel to Rochester and on-campus housing is provided with supplemental compensation for dining.
 Women, members of underrepresented minorities, and students from colleges that lack comparable research opportunities are encouraged to apply.
-Most applicants will have completed at least 4 semesters of college physics and math and will have completed their sophomore or junior year by June 2019.
+Most applicants will have completed at least 4 semesters of college physics and math and will have completed their sophomore or junior year by June 2020.
 Graduating seniors are not eligible.
-All applicants must be U.S. citizens or permanent residents.
-Application deadline: February 15, 2019.
+All applicants must be U.S. citizens or permanent residents in accordance with NSF requirement.